 The information in this article comes from a podcast that was presented by Ariela Wagner, M.B.A., founder of SunRay Construction Solutions, and board-certified Florida construction lawyer, Alex Barthet, Esq.

 1. Florida NTO mistake: Misunderstanding your specific Florida Notice to Owner deadline

-Many people in the construction industry in Florida think that you need to send your Notice to Owner 45 days from first furnishing.
-But unfortunately, this is incorrect.
-The Notice to Owner has to be received by the 45th day from first furnishing labor or material.
+Many people in the Florida construction industry think that you need to send your Notice to Owner 45 days from first furnishing labor or materials.
+But this is incorrect.
+The Notice to Owner has to be received by the proper parties on or before the 45th day from first furnishing labor or material.

-You count 40 days from the first day you furnish labor or material to the specific job site.
-And then you count every day including weekends and holidays.
+Your 40-day count begins from the first day you furnish labor or materials to the specific job site.
+And then you count every day going forward, including weekends and holidays.

 b.
 What happens if the 45th day falls on a weekend or holiday?